Site logo

 Mustang

 Mustangs can run at speeds of 25 to 30 miles per hour when needed, especially when escaping predators or during herd movements.
-They have a strong, compact build that has evolved to survive in harsh environments.

 Their endurance is legendary, allowing them to travel long distances at a steady pace.
 Although not bred for racing, their natural agility and toughness make them resilient runners.